 Parsons, Kathryn, Agata McCormac, and Marcus Butavicius, Human Dimensions of Corpora Comparison: An Analysis of Kilgarriff’s (2001) Approach (DEFENCE SCIENCE AND TECHNOLOGY ORGANISATION EDINBURGH (AUSTRALIA) COMMAND CONTROL COMMUNICATIONS AND INTELLIGENCE DIV, April 2009) <https://apps.dtic.mil/docs/citations/ADA506585> [accessed 17 September 2019]

 Rayson, Paul, ‘Wmatrix: A Web-Based Corpus Processing Environment.’
-(Lancaster, UK: Computing Department, Lancaster University, 2005)
+(Computing Department, Lancaster University, 2005)

 Gabriela Cavaglià, ‘Measuring Corpus Homogeneity Using a Range of Measures for Inter-Document Distance Measuring Corpus Homogeneity Using a Range of Measures for Inter-Document Distance | Request PDF’, ResearchGate, 2002 <https://www.researchgate.net/publication/267784878_ITRI-02-08_Measuring_corpus_homogeneity_using_a_range_of_measures_for_inter-document_distance_Measuring_corpus_homogeneity_using_a_range_of_measures_for_inter-document_distance> [accessed 17 September 2019]